Boost.Multi

 Here are 3 examples of arrays of different dimensionalities:

-Note that the depicted 3D case has only two planes, the first index (e.g. 1) selects a plane (e.g. bottom).
+Note that the depicted 3D case has two "planes", the first index selects a plane (plane 0 or 1).

-These depicted 1D, 2D, and 3D arrays containing letters and can be represented, within this library, as C++ objects declared as:
+These depicted 1D, 2D, and 3D arrays contain single characters and can be defined as C++ objects in this library:

 multi::array<char, 1> A1D = {'a', 'b', 'c'};